RedTurtle/collective.portaltabs/README.txt

 The product try to hide some of the too-technical feature you have available in the ZMI portal_actions tool management, however all features are still there.

-* to create a link to something, just type the link (e.g: "http://foo.org")
+* to create an absolute link to something, just type the link (e.g: "http://foo.org")
 * TAL espression are still available, but you need to start them with a "*tal:*"
+* Python expression are still available, but you need to start them with a "*python:*"
+* when you need to create links to URL inside the site, just type "*/folder/foo*" (note that this path *can* be a content path, but no check are done at all)
 * inside an URL, you can still use expressions in the normal form "${foo1/foo2/...}"

 Manage additional actions categories
 ------------------------------------

-You can use collective.portaltabs to handle also others than "*portal_tabs*".
+You can use collective.portaltabs to handle also other categories than "*portal_tabs*".
 To do this you need to go to ZMI, in the "*portal_properties*" tool and change the "*portaltabs_settings*".

 In the "*manageable_categories*" you can add additional entries::